-The Trust's remaining financial instruments consist of cash, U.S. Treasury Bills, certificates of deposit, temporary cash investments and accounts payable and other liabilities and the carrying amounts of these instruments approximate fair value due to the short-term nature of these instruments.
+The Trust's remaining financial instruments consist of cash and accounts payable and other liabilities and the carrying amounts of these instruments approximate fair value due to the short-term nature of these instruments.

 Item 8: Financial Statements and Supplementary Data.